arsalan0c/dafny-programs/verification.md

 - `wp[m := m[jj := E];, Q] = Q[m[jj := E] / m]` (map update)

 #### Loops
 A loop keeps iterating as long as its guard is satisfied.
 As such, the iterations of a loop are abstracted and its semantics defined in terms of invariants.
-This is essentially verifying a supposed fix-point (?).
+This is essentially verifying a supposed fix-point.

 Sources of invariants:
 - properties that always hold in source language (eg. an allocated object remains allocated which is a property of Dafny)